 Treat Separation anxiety

 Desensitization, on the other hand, is an extreme kind of training.
-It means that you are exposing your dog to the fearful situation directly.
+It means that you are exposing your dog to a fearful situation directly.
 You can start by leaving him alone in the room for many short intervals until he stops barking on his own.
 To reinforce this, you may consider offering a treat every time he stops barking on his own.

-Do not punish your dog
+Do not punish your dog.

 Exercise your dog to exhaustion